skorfmann/skorfmann.github.io/resume.md

 ### Freelance Software Engineer at [XING](http://xing.com) (2015 - present)

 XING, the social network for business professionals, has around 9 million members in its core German-speaking market.
-It is structured in product teams, and I was hired as part of the Communities team which is responsible for the Groups product.
+The organizational structure of XING evolves around product teams, and I was hired as part of the Communities team, which is responsible for the Groups product.

-Besides from the ongoing development, my primary responsiblity was building a new product, the Groups Marketplace.
-The main purpose is, to free up discussions from classifieds and job ads, as well as making this data avaialbe to XING in a structured way.
+Besides from the ongoing development, my primary responsibility was building a new product, the Groups Marketplace.
+The main purpose is, to free up discussions from classifieds and job ads, as well as making this data available to XING in a structured way.

 Achievements include:

- - Built and shipped the [Groups Marketplace](https://www.xing.com/communities/groups/bmw-freude-am-fahren-1004997/marketplace) with my team
+ - Built and shipped the [Groups Marketplace](https://www.xing.com/communities/groups/bmw-freude-am-fahren-1004997/marketplace) with our team
  - Introduced Github pull-request workflow with codereviews.
  - Improved overall consistency of the codebase by advocating for commonly shared coding standards
  - Mentored junior developers through extensive pair programming